- Many users encounter the There might be a problem with the driver for the Ethernet adapter message, while using Windows 10.

 - Press Windows Key + X and choose Device Manager from the list.

-- Locate your network driver, right-click it and choose Uninstall device from the menu.
+- Locate your network driver, right-click it and choose Uninstall device.

-- After you remove the driver, click the Scan for hardware changes icon and Windows will automatically install the default driver.
+- Click the Scan for hardware changes icon and Windows will automatically install the default driver.

 After doing that, check if the problem is resolved.

-- When System Restore window opens, click Next.
+- Click the System Restore button and Next.